Rights of Employees

 In addition, CEPA protects employees who provide information to, or testify before, a public body that is investigating, hearing or inquiring about a potential violation of law by the employer or another person or business that does business with the employer.

-CEPA further protects physicians, nurses and other licensed and other certified health care professionals who object about, refuse to participate in, or disclose to a supervisor or a public body an activity that they reasonably believe constitutes improper quality of patient care.Damages and Remedies Available Under CEPA
+CEPA further protects physicians, nurses, psychologists, social workers, chiropractors, and other licensed and other certified health care professionals who object about, refuse to participate in, or disclose to a supervisor or a public body, an activity they reasonably believe constitutes improper quality of patient care.Damages and Remedies Available Under CEPA

-CEPA allows for a wide variety of damages and remedies, including reinstatement to your job, lost wages and employee benefits, damages for emotional distress and punitive damages.
+CEPA allows for a wide variety of damages and remedies, including reinstatement to your job, lost wages and lost employee benefits, damages for emotional distress, and punitive damages.
 In addition, an employee can recover his or her attorneys’ fees from the employer.Other New Jersey Anti-Retaliation Statutes

 CEPA is not the only New Jersey statute that protects whistleblowers from retaliation.
 Rather, numerous other laws prohibit employers from taking reprisals against employees who pursue their legal rights.
-This includes, for example, the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Act and the New Jersey Family Leave Act (“FLA”).
+This includes, for example, the New Jersey Law Against Discrimination (“LAD”), the New Jersey Wage & Hour Law ("NJWHL") and the New Jersey Family Leave Act (“NJFLA”).